SHARE

 This post contains affiliate links.
 Full disclosure is at the bottom of the article.

-As much as I love baking projects with all my heart, it has always been a thrill to me to discover a recipe that is actually easy and tastes amazing—the kind of recipe that requires only a handful of ingredients, that you can pull together in minutes, and that has everyone around the table close their eyes in delight at first bite.
+As much as I love baking projects with all my heart, it has always been a thrill to me to discover a recipe, such as chocolate pots de crème, that is actually easy and tastes amazing—the kind of recipe that requires only a handful of ingredients, that you can pull together in minutes, and that has everyone around the table close their eyes in delight at first bite.

-There are lots of easy desserts, but few check the boxes I listed above.
+There are many easy desserts, but few meet the criteria I listed above.
 One of my favorite easy-but-impressive recipes is panna cotta, a cream-based Italian custard you can whisk together in 10 minutes.
 With panna cotta, your refrigerator does most of the work, really, as the custard needs to be fully cooled to set and be ready to eat.
-Though this refrigeration period requires you to be patient, it also means panna cotta is a great make-ahead dessert!
+Though this refrigeration period requires patience, it also means panna cotta is a great make-ahead dessert!

 Dark Chocolate Pots de Crème, an Elegant but Easy French Dessert // FoodNouveau.com